Life has a way of inviting us to adapt.

 Lest that all sounds rosy, I will explain how it began.
 I was diagnosed with high blood pressure, which shook my self-perception and led to my exploration of a number of avenues relating to physical and mental health (which are, of course, entirely related).
 I learned about the physiological roots of hypertension: inflammation, metabolic syndrome and, ultimately, insulin resistance and how, in the West, we come to be in a spiralling crisis of public health.
 Amidst it all, I learnt about the connection between these things and my personal physical, psychological and spiritual health.

-On a practical level, three particular changes were central.
+On a practical level, three particular changes were central, as I discovered:

-- Through involvement with Ramblers, I discovered the benefits of walking and the joy of mountain ascents, in particular.
+- the benefits of walking and the joy of mountain ascents, in particular.

-- Dr Elaine Aron’s research into and identification of the characteristics of high sensitivity—a trait, not a disorder, as HSPs are prone to believe—helped to make sense of half-a-lifetime’s struggle and to suggest a new way of being and approaching the fresh vistas stretching out ahead of me.
+- Dr Elaine Aron’s research into and identification of the characteristics of high sensitivity—a trait, not a disorder, as HSPs are prone to believe—which helped immensely in making sense of and reframing half-a-lifetime’s struggle and in suggesting a new way of being and of approaching fresh vistas which were now becoming visible before me.

-- Finally, following extensive research, I experienced immediate and significant benefits from a wholesale change in approach to food.
+- following extensive research, a wide range of immediate and significant physiological benefits from a wholesale change of approach regarding food and farming.

 All of that is, more or less, then what I mean by “renaissance” on a personal level.

 Alongside my personal renewal, I discovered elements of a cultural and social renaissance taking place in the world, linked by commitment to ecological sustainability and social justice.
-I won’t attempt to summarise or explain the movement.
+I won’t attempt to summarise or explain this vast, diverse movement.
 (Paul Hawkins does a credible job in his book, Blessed Unrest.)
-Through this blog, I am chronicling elements of my involvement in social, cultural and ecological renewal, following my sense that a significant and important part of my own vocation is bound up with it.
+Through this blog, I am chronicling elements of my involvement in social, cultural and ecological renewal, following my sense that a significant and important element of my own vocation is bound up with it.